 Each UIFI participant will develop their own unique personal plan of action and be challenged to make a commitment to leading positive change within their organization.
 Creating positive change is a challenge, one that each participant must be willing to undertake.
 Click here to learn more.

 Undergraduate Interfraternity Institute Essential Information

-All sessions will take place at Indiana University in Bloomington, Indiana
+All sessions are held at Indiana University in Bloomington, Indiana

 Session 8 – July 20-24

 Session 9 – July 27-31

 Beta offers 70 scholarships to attend UIFI.
 Scholarships are available on a first come, first served basis.

 After you register for the scholarship with Beta, you will need to register for UIFI with the NIC.
 Registration is first come, first served basis and your placement in a session is based on the preferences you select during the registration process.
 Registration for UIFI (via the NIC website) opens February 1, 2019.
 When you register, please list “Beta Theta Pi” in the scholarship section of the registration process.

 Who Will Be There